alexp/alexp.github.io/_posts/2013-09-12-how-i-thought-i-wanted-to-become-a-digital-nomad.md

 ### SIDENOTES:

 * I personally dislike the 'digital nomad' term.
 There is something inherently 'douchy' about this title.
-* If interested, please follow my travel adventures at http://airseasummit.com/
+* If interested, please follow my travel adventures at <a href="http://airseasummit.com/">airseasummit.com</a>
 <br />
 <br />
 <br />